Model validation for aggregate inferences in out-of-sample prediction: Reference validation score

 and for CRPS we have

 The PSIS approximation of the LOCO reference model estimate for each cell can be substituted.
-For the squared error score, we simply use an importance-weighted estimate for each cell:
+For the error score, we simply use an importance-weighted estimate for each cell:

-For the LOCO reference validation CRPS score we can use the importance-resampled posteriors for reference model $M_*$, $\hat{\theta}_{RW,M_*}$ and candidate model $M_c$, $\hat{\theta}_{RW,M_c}$ .
-We then modify as follows: $g_{\mathrm{REF}}(y_{i \notin j}, \textbf{x},\hat{\theta}_{RW,M_c}^b,\hat{\theta}_{RW,M_c}'^b) = \mbox{Pr}(Y_{i \in j}|y_{i \notin j}, \hat{\theta}_{RW,M_c}^b,\textbf{x}) - \mbox{Pr}(Y_{i \in j}|y_{i \notin j}, \hat{\theta}_{RW,M_c}'^b,\textbf{x})$ and $h_{\mathrm{REF}}(y_{i \notin j},\textbf{x},\hat{\theta}_{RW,M_c}^b,\hat{\theta}_{RW,M_*}^b) = \mbox{Pr}(Y_{i \in j}|y_{i \notin j}, \hat{\theta}_{RW,M_c}^b,\textbf{x})- \mbox{Pr}(Y_{i \in j}|y_{i \notin j}, \hat{\theta}_{RW,M_*}^b,\textbf{x})$.
+For the LOCO reference validation CRPS score we can use the importance-resampled posteriors for reference model $M_*$, $\hat{\theta}_{*,RW}$ and candidate model $M_c$, $\hat{\theta}_{c,RW}$.
+We then modify as follows: $g_{j,\mathrm{REF}}'(\hat{\theta}_{c,RW}^b,\hat{\theta}_{c,RW}'^b) = \mbox{Pr}(Y_{i \in j}|\hat{\theta}_{c,RW}) - \mbox{Pr}(Y_{i \in j}|\hat{\theta}_{c,RW}'^b)$ and $h_{j,\mathrm{REF}}'(\hat{\theta}_{c,RW}^b,\hat{\theta}_{*,RW}^b) = \mbox{Pr}(Y_{i \in j}| \hat{\theta}_{c, RW}^b)- \mbox{Pr}(Y_{i \in j}|\hat{\theta}_{*,RW}^b)$.

 To demonstrate the efficacy of the PSIS LOCO reference validation approach, we let the full model with all covariates be $M_*$ and the candidate models be the model without the precision variable, the model without the bias variable, and the model without either.
 For each we use a PSIS approximation of the predictive error of cell $j$ and apply this to our previous example with all cells observed.
-Figure~\ref{fig:reference_vs_psisloco} demonstrates that the PSIS LOCO reference validation approach and the PSIS LOCO cross validation approach described in Section~\ref{sec:estimating_goodness} produce similar estimates.
+Figure~\ref{fig:reference_vs_psisloco} demonstrates that the PSIS LOCO reference validation approach and the PSIS LOCO cross validation approach described in Section~\ref{sec:estimating_goodness} produce similar estimates when the appropriate reference model is chosen.

-These results are conditional on choosing an appropriate reference model.
-The particular example presented is a best case scenario as the reference model aligns closely with the data generating process.
-In the following section we discuss a technique to validate the reference model and a method for combining cell scores for observed and unobserved cells.